Australia: member of the United Nations Human Rights Council 2018-2020

 10 December 2019

-On 10 December 2019, the Minister for Foreign Affairs, Senator the Hon Marise Payne issued a media release marking International Human Rights Day, which commemorates the adoption of the Universal Declaration of Human Rights (UDHR) by the UN General Assembly in 1948, 71 years ago.
+On 10 December 2019, former Minister for Foreign Affairs, Senator the Hon Marise Payne issued a media release marking International Human Rights Day, which commemorates the adoption of the Universal Declaration of Human Rights (UDHR) by the UN General Assembly in 1948, 71 years ago.
 Australia was one of eight nations to help draft the Declaration, and was an original signatory.

-Foreign Minister Payne Speech to the US Studies Centre – ‘Ensuring Security, Enabling Prosperity’
+Former Foreign Minister Payne Speech to the US Studies Centre – ‘Ensuring Security, Enabling Prosperity’

 29 October 2019

-In a speech delivered at the United States Studies Centre at the University of Sydney on 29 October 2019, Foreign Minister Payne emphasised Australia’s commitment to advancing human rights globally, including as a member of the HRC.
+In a speech delivered at the United States Studies Centre at the University of Sydney on 29 October 2019, former Foreign Minister Payne emphasised Australia’s commitment to advancing human rights globally, including as a member of the HRC.

 Australia leads Joint Statement on Saudi Arabia